 That's not to say that it probably isn't worth the risk of embarrassment—most run-of-the-mill deodorants contain a range of questionable chemicals.
 Most worrisome is aluminum, which is used in antiperspirants to plug up sweat ducts: Not only is the chemical irritating to many, but some scientists even believe that since those parabens and chemical compounds are applied in an area adjacent to breast tissue, it could be associated with an elevated cancer risk.
 (Researchers are still working to find conclusive evidence, but it's alarming nonetheless.)

 But just as the market has expanded to include stellar plant-based shampoos and chemical-free tampons, more and more natural deodorants seem to pop up on my radar all the time.
 With this in mind, I thought it might be high time to give the latest crop a go—and two weeks and exceedingly few odor-related mishaps later, I can officially declare the experiment a success.
+Below, find the best natural deodorants on the market.

 While I'm a fan of Aesop across the board, I was admittedly wary of this formula: Spray-on deodorants are usually a nonstarter for me, since I don't understand the point of putting liquid in a place that I'm specifically trying to keep dry.
 It feels gross!